AlexisCORAN/holbertonschool-low_level_programming/0x12-singly_linked_lists/README.md

 # C - Singly linked lists

- proyect about linked lists.
+Proyect about linked lists.

-## Getting started 🚀
+## Getting started

 * Allowed editors: vi, vim, emacs.
 * All your files will be compiled on Ubuntu 14.04 LTS.